 4. Boiler Condition

 Installing a new boiler can be relatively pricey, and it can also be a hassle, especially in winter.
-When you view a house, look the hunt for the HVAC system and ask the installation date.
+You need to know what a boiler replacement cost will set you back if you were to purchase a property in need of one.
+When you view a house, look at the HVAC system and ask the installation date.
 But, also ask for a record of maintenance.
 HVACs are your comfort, so make sure you’re not left in the cold when you move into your new house.

 5. Water Pressure